Powerful. intuitive. engaging.

 The Dilemma

-An issue emerged: semantic data, like genres, cannot be numerically ordered.
+Semantic data, like genres, cannot be numerically ordered.

-Lacking an immediate solution, I first sketched intuitive ideas and explored how numerical data is visualized for insight.
+I first sketched intuitive ideas and explored how numerical data is visualized for insight.

-Attempting to Visualize Numerical & Semantic Data
+Visualizing Numerical & Semantic Data

-Acknowledging countless representation options, the key was finding a guiding intent and reason beyond mere aesthetics.
+The key was finding a guiding intent and reason beyond mere aesthetics.

 A Pivotal Breakthrough

-Through developing numerical representation, I realized that although these were values with a innate logical order – it was still a threshold gradient of the identifier.
+Through ideating, I realized that although these were values with a innate logical order – it was still a threshold gradient of the identifier.
+Applying this line of logic to semantic data, I reframed the perspective:

 assembling The Pieces